nikulkaaa/Applied-ML-group-9/README.md

 The original full dataset can be found at https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images?resource=download

 ### Overview of Training
+# Baseline
+- The baseline model can be retrained by running:
+    ```bash
+    python project_name/models/baseline_cnn.py
+    ```
+- This includes running k-fold cross validation with k=5 in order to monitor the performcance across different folds to check for overfitting
+- The average performance over all folds when we ran testing restulted in the following metrics:
+    Mean Accuracy: 0.868
+    Mean F1 Score: 0.861
+    Mean ROC-AUC: 0.968
+    Mean Error: 0.0861

+# Full Model
+- The full model can be retrained by running:
+    ```bash
+    python project_name/models/twp_stream_model.py
+    ```
+- This includes running k-fold cross validation with k=5 in order to monitor the performcance across different folds to check for overfitting
+- The average performance over all folds when we ran testing restulted in the following metrics:
+    Mean Accuracy: 0.951
+    Mean F1 Score: 0.951
+    Mean ROC-AUC: 0.987
+    Mean Error: 0.0424

 ### Justifications and Design Choices
 - Even though DECA was GPU compatible we chose to only allow running it on the CPU.
 This was because of lots of dependency and compatibility issues that we ran into,